-- The Sequoia National Park and Kings Canyon National Park, located next to each other in the southern part of the Sierra Nevada range, are home to some of the largest trees on the planet.
+- The Sequoia National Park and Kings Canyon National Park, located next to each other in the southern part of the Sierra Nevada range, are home to some of the most giant trees on the planet.
 Visitors can expect to find bighorn sheep, bears, wolverines, cougars, and more.

 - Joshua Tree National Park, located near San Bernardino, is named after the craggy trees that thrive in this scenic desert landscape.
 Roadrunners, tortoises, lizards, coyotes, bobcats, bighorn sheep, jackrabbits, squirrel-like rodents, and kangaroo rats can be found here.

 - The Crystal Cove State Park, located near Newport Beach in Orange County, comprises a few acres of coastal cliffs and beachfront coves situated against the Pacific Ocean.
 It harbors an estimated 180 species of birds, either permanently or seasonally, including the ring bill gull, greater roadrunner, and turkey vulture.